capstone-923/ideal-police/data_processing/data/festivals/README_FESTIVAL.md

 - The `Festivals and events json feed` contain all registered festival events from today into future in json format.

 ### **1. `2014_2016_festival_toronto_open_data`**
+- Please use the scripts in the order of the top right commented number.

 #### **`2014_2016_cleaning.py`**:
 - This python file converts `festivals-and-events-historical-xml-feed-jan-2014-dec-2016`'s XML format into CSV format useable for this project.